Skip to content

 1. Click Branding & properties.

-2. Fill out the form using the name (step 2), logo (step 3), and home page URL (step 4) information in the table below.
+2. Fill out the form using the assets in the table below: the Name (step 2), Logo (step 3), and Home page URL (step 4).

 Field Value